IBM/model-mgmt-on-watson-studio-local/README.md

 ![](doc/source/images/architecture.png)

-1. Load the wine classifcation dataset into Apache Hadoop HDFS running on HDP.
+1. Load the wine classification dataset into Apache Hadoop HDFS running on HDP.
 2. Use Spark DataFrame operations to clean the dataset and use Spark MLlib to train a PCA classification model.
 3. Save the resulting model into DSX Local.
 4. The user can run the provided notebooks in DSX Local.